AdvancedPhotonSource/llm_relay/README.md

 uvicorn main:app --host 0.0.0.0 --port 8000
 ```

+You can also set the `--base-url` flag to a specific base URL.
+By default, it is the default URL of OpenRouter.

 Add `--debug` flag to show HTTP payloads.

 The server will be available at `http://your_server_ip:8000`.